Phyllis Thaxter: Career

 Before appearing in films, Thaxter was on the stage.
 When Dorothy McGuire went to Hollywood, Thaxter replaced her in the Broadway play Claudia.
 In 1944, she signed a contract with Metro-Goldwyn-Mayer.
-Her movie debut was opposite Van Johnson in the 1944 wartime film Thirty Seconds Over Tokyo.
+Her movie debut was in the 1944 wartime film Thirty Seconds Over Tokyo.
 In the 1945 film-noir Bewitched, Thaxter played Joan Alris Ellis, a woman with split personality.
 In 1948, she played a cattle owner's daughter in Blood on the Moon.